Research School for Economic and Social History

 MA Course ‘Debates in Global Economic and Social History’

 Why are some countries rich and others poor?
 When did globalization begin?
 Why are some countries democratic and others autocratic?
 Why are some people slaves and others ‘free’ wage workers?
 How did ordinary people live the big changes of the past?
 These are just few of the questions that are tackled by social and economic historians.
-In looking for answers, scholars have increasingly stressed transnational links and connections during the last decades.
+In looking for answers, scholars have increasingly stressed transnational links and connections.

 Key info